 Dynamic Mirror Path Balancing to Increase Usage Density

 Dynamic mirror path balancing allows the expansion and the ability to maximize the utilization of interconnections between DataCore SANsymphony nodes.
-This is done by increasing the functionality of the mirroring mirroring and utilizing dynamic active pathing to improve the throughput and resiliency.
+This is done by increasing the functionality of the asynchronous mirroring and utilizing dynamic active pathing to improve the throughput and resiliency.

 Advanced Site Recovery